mendix/RestServices/README.md

 3. (Real time) Synchronization of data between Mendix applications

 *Note: the RestServices module depends on the [Community Commons](https://appstore.mendix.com/link/app/community%20commons) module, version 4.3.2 or higher*

-## How does Rest Services relate to Mendix Webservices and Mendix AppServices?

-Mendix Webservices are the de-facto integration method.
-Webservices are well supported in the Mendix Modeler and allow you to publish and consume operations.
-Webservices rely on the WSDL / SOAP standards for definition and transport.

-Mendix Appservices are build on top of webservices and make integration between Mendix Apps easier.
-They allow you to skip object mappings and provide an API versioning system.

-RestServices allows you to consume and publish operations as well, but based on the JSON standard and Rest principles.
-Besides JSON, the module also provides full support for form-encoded, multipart and binary data transfer, allowing the module the integrate with almost any Rest service.

-It is also possible do share data using RestServices as the module generates Rest based crud operations for your data and (real-time) synchronization strategies.

 # Consuming REST services